nanxiaobei/retalk/docs/DOCUMENTATION.md

 First, use `createStore` to initialize store.

-When enter a page, then load page's model.
-We need some help to achieve this goal.

-You can use code splitting libraries like [react-loadable](https://github.com/jamiebuilds/react-loadable#loading-multiple-resources) and [loadable-components](https://github.com/smooth-code/loadable-components/#loading-multiple-resources-in-parallel) to dynamic import component and model.
+Then use libraries like [react-loadable](https://github.com/jamiebuilds/react-loadable#loading-multiple-resources) or [loadable-components](https://github.com/smooth-code/loadable-components/#loading-multiple-resources-in-parallel) to dynamic import both component and model.

 Here is a `loadable-components` example.